 Key Terms for Business Legal Structures

-- Limited Liability Company (LLC): A business structure that combines the benefits of a corporation with those of a partnership or sole proprietorship.
-Owners of an LLC are not personally liable for the company's debts and obligations.
+- Limited Liability Company (LLC): A business structure that blends corporation characteristics with those of partnership or sole proprietorship.
+Personal responsibility is not attached to debts and liabilities incurred by LLCs.

 Final Thoughts on Business Legal Structures